Forging the legendary Master Sword from chemical trial to physical wax.

 I used the Anycubic Photon Workshop Slicer preview with supports.

-To get the master with the best surface finish, I used the Anycubic Photon Mono M5s.
-This resin printer allows a resolution that FDM simply cannot achieve.
+To get the master with the best surface finish, I used the Anycubic Photon Mono M5s with the ABS-Like 3.0 resin.
+This printer allows a resolution that FDM simply cannot achieve, ensuring the mold captures every micro-detail.

 Calibration and tank preparation.